Quantitative non-classicality of mediated interactions

-Mediated interactions are very common.
-For example, unpaired spins interact via spin chains in solids~\cite{Sahling2015}, light modes interact via mechanical membranes~\cite{Thompson2008}, fundamentally electric charges are coupled via electromagnetic field, etc. All these scenarios share a common structure where systems $A$ and $B$ do not interact directly, but are solely coupled via mediator system $M$, see Fig.~\ref{FIG_SETUP}.
+Mediated interactions are very common and often the mediators are practically inaccessible to direct experimentation.
+For example, consider a system of unpaired spins interacting via spin chains in solids~\cite{Sahling2015}.
+The bulk measurements of magnetic properties are argued to be solely determined by the unpaired spins at the end of the chain making the chain experimentally inaccessible.
+As another example, consider light modes interacting via mechanical membranes~\cite{Thompson2008}.
+In this case, usually it is only the light that is being monitored.
+Furthermore, fundamentally electric charges are coupled via electromagnetic field, etc. All these scenarios share a common structure where systems $A$ and $B$ do not interact directly, but are solely coupled via a mediator system $M$, see Fig.~\ref{FIG_SETUP}.
 Already at this general level, one can ask about the properties of the mediator that can be deduced from the dynamics of the coupled systems.

-Along this line, methods have been proposed to witness non-classicality of mediator's state from correlation dynamics of the coupled probes.
-In particular, conditions were derived under which gain of quantum entanglement implies that the mediator must have explored non-orthogonal states during the dynamics~\cite{Krisnanda2017,Pal2021}.
+Along this line, methods have been proposed to witness non-classicality of the mediator's state from correlation dynamics of the coupled probes.
+In particular, conditions were derived under which the gain of quantum entanglement implies that the mediator must have explored non-orthogonal states during the dynamics~\cite{Krisnanda2017,Pal2021}.
 Similar ideas applied to more general models than the canonical quantum formalism were used to argue that the entanglement gain between quantum masses witnesses non-classical gravity~\cite{Bose2017,Marletto2017}, and motivated a number of concrete proposals aimed at experimental demonstration of gravity-induced entanglement, see e.g.~\cite{AlBalushi2018,Krisnanda2020,Qvarfort2020,vandeKamp2020,Rijavec2021,Kustura2022,Weiss2021,Carney2021,Pedernales2022,Marshman2022,Christodoulou2023}.
 A considerable advantage of these methods is given by minimalistic assumptions they make about the physical systems involved.
-They are independent of the initial state, dimensions of involved systems or explicit form of interactions and also work in the presence of local environments.
-Accordingly, they are applicable in variety of fields, see e.g.~\cite{Krisnanda2018} for an example in quantum biology and~\cite{Kon2019} in solid state physics.
+They are independent of the initial state, dimensions of involved systems, or the explicit form of interactions and they also work in the presence of local environments.
+Accordingly, they are applicable in a variety of fields, see e.g.~\cite{Krisnanda2018} for an example in quantum biology and~\cite{Kon2019} in solid state physics.